supertestnet/frightening-network-webapp/README.md

 Because I like Mutiny and I want to make on too.
 This one is also easier for me to customize baus it is in javasCript, which is a language I understand, whereas Mutiny is in rust, which I don't.

+# Does it work?

+Not all the way, not yet.
+On regtest, Vicky can open a channel with Bob and force close it, but that's it.
+I'm still working on making state updates work like they do in the other version of Frightening Network.
+Part of the effort involves replacing the copy-paste parts with GET and POST requests, and that's coming along nicely.
+This one also has buttons, though they mostly don't work yet.
+When (if) it all ends up working, I hope to move it over to mainnet so people can play with it using real funds.
+Help me improve it!
+Maybe one day it will be awesome.

 # Instructions for installing and running it

 - download this repo